npip99/Minecraft/README.md

 ```
 ./forge-setup.sh -m my_modpack.zip -d ~/my_modded_minecraft_server
-# Note - Only run in a container or using trusted or self-made modpack.zip, as this allows arbitrary execution from a third party
+# Note - Only run in a container or using a trusted/self-made modpack.zip, as this allows arbitrary execution from a third party
 ```

 ```